-- 7.3.1 Every employee (other than a casual or part-time employee) shall at the end of each year of such employee's employment be entitled to annual leave on full pay of 152 hours (4 weeks). - 7.3.2 Where work is performed on a continuous shift work basis over a period of 7 days per week and the employees engaged in such work perform their duties in the varying shifts allocated in rotation by the officer duly authorised in that regard, every employee so engaged in shift work who has completed a full year of employment shall be allowed additional annual leave at the rate of 38 hours (1 week) per year in respect of the period during which such shifts have been worked by the employee. - 7.3.3 Any period of annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave. - 7.3.4 If the employment of any employee is terminated before the expiration of full year of employment, such employee shall be allowed a pro rata payment, proportional to the period of service, calculated in accordance with clause 7.3.6. - 7.3.5 All employees not engaged in continuous shift operations shall have their annual leave entitlement debited by the number of ordinary hours they would have worked between Christmas Day and New Year's Day inclusive when there is a compulsory closure of Government Establishments over the Christmas/New Year period. - 7.3.6 Calculation of annual leave pay
+- 7.3.1 Subject to the conditions set out in clause 7.3, the entitlements for annual leave are prescribed in a Directive relating to Recreation Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996. - 7.3.2 Every employee (other than a casual or Part-time Employee) shall at the end of each year of such employee's employment be entitled to annual leave on full pay of 152 hours. - 7.3.3 Where work is performed on a continuous shift work basis over a period of 7 days per week and the employees engaged in such work perform their duties in the varying shifts allocated in rotation by the officer duly authorised in that regard, every employee so engaged in shift work who has completed a full year of employment shall be allowed additional annual leave at the rate of 38 hours per year in respect of the period during which such shifts have been worked by the employee. - 7.3.4 Any period of annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave. - 7.3.5 If the employment of any employee is terminated before the expiration of full year of employment, such employee shall be allowed a pro rata equivalent, proportional to the period of service, calculated in accordance with clause 7.3.8. - 7.3.6 All employees not engaged in continuous shift operations shall have their annual leave entitlement debited by the number of ordinary hours they would have worked between Christmas Day and New Year's Day inclusive when there is a compulsory closure of Government Establishments over the Christmas/New Year period. - 7.3.7 Calculation of annual leave pay